sebastianspicker/otherlight/README.md

 A working tree for exoplanet-exomoon-simulation with an evolving implementation history.

 ## Overview
-exoplanet-exomoon-simulation records the stable project shape and the work still worth checking.
+exoplanet-exomoon-simulation keeps setup, verification, and known limitations in one place.

 ## Status
 Lifecycle stage: publication.
-Maintenance guidance now reflects the stable shape.
+Earlier setup detail now lives in maintained guidance.

 ## Usage
-- Made the vitest assumptions easier to check later.
+- Rewrote the typescript explanation around the maintained behavior.

 - Earlier scratch detail is now represented in maintained sections.